soccertrack/funfacts/README.md

 ```

 ### 12. let or const
-let and const are block scoped.
-You must initialize a const value and can't change it.
-You can have let without initialization and you can reassign the value in let.
-If you have to reassign the reference in your code, use let.
-Otherwise, always use const.
+In JavaScript, let and const are block-scoped variables.
+When using const, you must initialize the variable, and once assigned, you cannot change its value.
+On the other hand, with let, you can declare a variable without immediate initialization and later assign and reassign values to it.

+A good practice is to utilize const when you don't need to reassign the reference, promoting immutability.
+Conversely, opt for let when you need to reassign values during the program's execution.

 ```javascript
 function foo() {